 The Islamic holy month of Ramadan is expected to occur between mid-May and mid-June 2018.
 During Ramadan, take care to respect religious and cultural sensitivities, rules and customs.
 Avoid eating, drinking and smoking in public and in the presence of people who are fasting.
-For more information, see our
+See our

 Ramadan travel bulletin.

-There are strong Islamic codes of dress and behaviour in Afghanistan.
+There are strong Islamic codes of dress and behaviour.
 Take care not to offend.
 If in doubt, seek local advice.
 Public displays of affection may cause offence.

 Dress modestly in public and ensure your legs are covered.
 Women should also cover their arms, while men may wear short-sleeved shirts.
 Local women and girls usually cover their hair in public.
-Women visitors should use their judgement in deciding whether to do likewise.
+Female visitors should use their judgement in deciding whether to do the same.

 Take out comprehensive